Brainstorm It! -- A Keyword Primer

 The surfer's.

 (The term "keyword" includes single words as well as multi-word phrases.
-Most searches are not actually single-word searches.
+Most searches are not single-word searches.
 Why?
-Because most searchers quickly learn to enter two or more words in their searches in order to get better (more precise) results.
+Because searchers have learned to enter two or more words in their searches to get more precise results.
 We call that entry a "keyword" even if it has 5 words in it.)

 Surfers use the Web to find information.
-Search Engines (ex., Google, Yahoo!
-Search, Bing (formerly Live Search), Ask) are, by far, the #1 way that your pre-customers use to find that information (your "content").
+Search engines (e.g., Google, Yahoo!
+Search, Bing) are, by far, the #1 way your pre-customers find that information (your "content").

-When a surfer searches for a certain keyword, the engine delivers a "Search Engine Results Page" (SERP).
-This page is a list of relevant and good-quality Web pages.
+When a surfer searches for a certain keyword, the engine delivers a "search engine results page" (SERP).
+This page is a list of (fairly) relevant and (usually) good-quality web pages.
 Each listing offers a title, a brief description and a link, like this...

-Ideally, one of your pages is ranked among the Top 10 (no worse than the Top 30) on that SERP.
+Ideally, one of your pages will be ranked among the Top 10 (no worse than the Top 20) on that SERP.
 When a surfer enters a keyword into Google, Yahoo!
-Search, Windows Live or Ask, s/he finds your relevant Keyword-Focused Content Page near the top.
+Search or Bing, she finds your relevant content page near the top.
 And then...

-S/he reads the title and description (provided by you -- SBI! shows you how as you build each page).
-Then she clicks on that link to visit you (as in the screenshot above).
-This is the very best traffic that money canNOT buy...
+She reads the title and description that you provided.
+Then she clicks on that link to visit your site.
+This is the very best traffic that money cannot buy...

 "What are the best keywords?"